 • I will pray for courage to engage in respectful, honest connection with those who disagree with me.
 I confess that I’m not there yet.

-• I will recognize that no matter who wins the White House, Congress, or governors’ races, there will be many who will grieve; knowing that, I will not gloat nor condone others’ gloating.
+• I will recognize that in the outcome of every major political contest or legislative action, there will be many who will grieve; knowing that, I will not gloat nor condone others’ gloating.

 • I will do all I can to comfort those who mourn, who are afraid, who feel ignored.
 I will listen to those who are angry.